Incandescant and LED mag light: Upgrade guide + recommendations

 - You don’t care about extreme brightness.

-- You want to create a ‘one of a kind’ light you designed yourself.
+- You want to create a ‘one of a kind’ light you modded yourself (including some filework/CNC)

-I would also not upgrade a Maglite to LED dropin for the following reasons:
+I would personally not upgrade a Maglite to PR-bulb LED dropin for the following reasons:

 - I want to have an extremely bright flashlight.